dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the two div with class "red" and the other div
+  // This code returns the two div with class "red" and the other div
-  //with class "blue" that does not have "first". in a dojo.NodeList: dojo.query(".first").siblings();
+  // with class "blue" that does not have "first". in a dojo.NodeList: dojo.query(".first").siblings();

-  //This code returns the two div with class "red" in a dojo.NodeList: dojo.query(".first").siblings(".red");
+  // This code returns the two div with class "red" in a dojo.NodeList: dojo.query(".first").siblings(".red");

 [ Dojo 1.7 AMD ]